ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 :numref:`tab_glob_tags` Tags of the <GLOBAL> section of the namelist.
 Note that not all tags might be used by a diagnostic.

 .. _tab_glob_tags:
-.. table:: Tags of the <GLOBAL> section of the namelist.
-Note that not all tags might be used by a diagnostic.

 +----------------------+----------+------------------------------------------------------------------------------------------------+
 | Name	               | Type	  | Description                                                                                    |